-The mission of the Associate in Arts in Liberal Arts degree is to prepare students to successfully transfer to a four-year baccalaureate degree program.
-An advisor works with each student to design the program that best meets the student's goals.
+Many students enter into the Liberal Arts Degree Program with the intent of transferring on to a four year college or university.
+For these individuals, an advisor will work closely to design the program that best meets each student's goals.
 Requirements of the four-year college will guide some of the course selections made by the student.
 Future plans and personal areas of interest will also contribute to each student's program design.